 The IRS uses several factors to determine penalties.
 Typically, late filers pay a penalty between one percent and five percent of their unpaid taxes.
 The fee can reach 25% for people who fail to pay within six months.

 Go ahead and complete your tax documents as soon as possible.
-Using the E-File system is the fastest way to process your tax returns.
+Using the E-File system is the fastest way to process your tax returns, which one of the best tax services can help you do, most for free.
 You have until October 16, 2017, to use E-File.
 Since your fees grow a little each day, you should submit forms sooner.

 If E-File isn’t an option for you, complete your documents, write a check for the amount you owe and send everything to the United States Treasury.